I traveled on a shooting star one day

 At lower heights were scrawled some words obscene

-And near the crowd a toppled lectern clear.
+And near the crowd, a toppled pulpit form.

 I wondered as I rode that stellar span,